-Experience the remarkable beauty of Southeast Alaska on a voyage aboard the Sea Lion, Venture, or Quest into a land of mist-shrouded fjords, tidewater glaciers, and islands teeming with wildlife.
+Experience the remarkable beauty of Southeast Alaska on a voyage aboard the National Geographic Venture, or Quest into a land of mist-shrouded fjords, tidewater glaciers, and islands teeming with wildlife.
 Search for killer whales and humpback whales, kayak amid glacial ice, spend a full day in Glacier Bay National Park, and learn about Alaska’s rich Tlingit heritage.

 Destinations > Alaska > Exploring Alaska's Coastal Wilderness

 Bring a Child or Grandchild to Alaska for 50% Off, and Second Child for FREE*

 01 Jun 2019 to 01 Sep 2019

 Twin share accommodation aboard ship; meals as indicated; excursions; services of Lindblad expedition leader, naturalist staff and expert guides; use of kayaks; park and entrance fees; all port charges and service taxes.